grantjforrester/spring-security-jwt/README.md

 # spring-security-jwt
-A lightweight module for Spring Security for request authentication by JSON Web Token (JWT).
+A lightweight module for Spring Security that provides HTTP request authentication by JSON Web Token (JWT).

 When configured all incoming requests to the Spring application are intercepted and must have a valid JWT to be authenticated, otherwise a response with status code 401 is returned.